Psychotherapist in Hackney

 As a psychoanalytic psychotherapist, my work draws on classical analytic and philosophical ideas as well as more contemporary social and political thought.
 I am a full clinical member of UKCP and the Site for Contemporary Psychoanalysis, and have experience as a psychotherapist in the NHS and in private practice in north east London.

-I have experience working with depression, anxiety, eating disorders, long-term illness, grief, relationship diffculties, sexual problems, compulsions, trauma, despair and other difficulties of living,
+I have experience working with a range of situations, including depression, anxiety, eating disorders, long-term illness, grief, relationship diffculties, sexual problems, compulsions, trauma, despair and other difficulties of living,

 I would like psychoanalysis and psychotherapy to be widely available and have a limited number of reduced-cost sessions for people on benefits and those with low wages.
 Low-cost therapy is also on offer at the Site Clinic for Contemporary Psychoanalysis.